Willy Mulimbi Data-verified

 OverviewAI-generated summary

-Willy Mulimbi's research investigates the economic and environmental aspects of agricultural practices, with a particular focus on conservation agriculture.
-His work examines how these methods impact smallholder farmers and their agroecosystems, as demonstrated by his studies in the Democratic Republic of the Congo and South Africa.
-Mulimbi has explored the quality determinants of rice prices in open-bag markets within Sub-Saharan Africa.
-He also investigates consumer willingness to pay for products derived from conservation agriculture, using the example of white maize in the Democratic Republic of the Congo.
-His research network includes collaborators such as Lawton Lanier Nalley, Alvaro Durand‐Morat, Aaron M. Shew, and Arya Gaduh from the University of Arkansas at Fayetteville, with whom he has co-authored multiple publications.
-Mulimbi's scholarly output includes 7 publications, an h-index of 5, and 127 citations.
+Willy Mulimbi's research focuses on the economic and environmental aspects of agricultural practices, particularly conservation agriculture.
+His work has investigated how conservation agriculture impacts smallholder farmers and their agroecosystems in regions like the Democratic Republic of the Congo and South Africa.
+Mulimbi has explored the economic viability and environmental benefits of these practices compared to conventional farming, examining factors such as wheat production costs and carbon sequestration.
+Additionally, his research has delved into consumer willingness to pay for products derived from conservation agriculture, using the example of white maize in the Democratic Republic of the Congo.
+His publications also analyze the relationship between rice stock-to-use ratios and price, and quality determinants of rice prices in Sub-Saharan African markets.
+Mulimbi collaborates with researchers at the University of Arkansas at Fayetteville, including Lawton Lanier Nalley and Alvaro Durand‐Morat, with whom he has co-authored multiple publications.

 Metrics